You can use the Stadia Controller to play games on Stadia, navigate menus, capture screenshots and video clips, and more.

-These four buttons are located on the shoulders of the Stadia Controller.
-They're used for different actions depending on which game you're playing.
-The shoulder buttons are often used for actions like shooting, throwing, or controlling throttle and brakes.
+The shoulder buttons are the bumpers and triggers located on the top of the Stadia Controller.
+They're often used for actions like shooting, throwing, or controlling vehicle throttle and brakes.

-The triggers are analog, so games can tell how far the trigger is pressed.
-This can be used for actions that require a variable amount of pressure, like gas pedals and brake pedals in racing games.
+The triggers are analog, so games can tell how far down you press them.
+They're used in games that require a variable amount of pressure, like racing games that simulate gas and brake pedals.

 The Stadia Controller has two 360° sticks.
-They're most commonly used to move your character or to move the camera view.
+They're commonly used to move your character or move the camera view.

-Both sticks can be pressed like a button.
+Either stick can be pressed like a button.
 These "buttons" are called L3 and R3.
-Like other buttons, L3 and R3 have different uses depending on which game you're playing.
+Like other buttons, L3 and R3 have different uses, depending on the game you're playing.

 |Blinking white||The controller is ready for you to enter the linking code.
 It will take several seconds to link after entering a code.|

 |Solid white||The controller is on, linked to a screen and ready for gameplay.|